Lee vs. Grant: The Wilderness Campaign of 1864: Reception

+Games listed Lee vs. Grant in its "Top Games of 1988", saying, "Forced marches, routs, the burning of railroad stations, and the effectiveness of leaders all help determine the outcome of this bloody campaign."

 Awards

 At the 1989 Origins Game Fair, Lee vs. Grant won Charles S. Roberts Awards in two categories: "Best Wargaming Graphics of 1988", and "Best Pre-World War II Board Game of 1988".